anc2001/notes/7-19-22/program_extraction.md

 The occurence metric for each constraint is the total number of times the constraint appears / the total number of times that particular object co appears.
 For location constraints `all` is the the total number of times the location constraint appears for any direction /  the total number of times that particular object co appears.

-The filtered results are removing constraints that have an occurence value less than `0.1`.
-Location constraints have their threshold based on the occurence value for `all`.

 ## Bed
 Constraints
 ```